-In doing a quick property search for detached homes under $700,000 in Toronto (east of High Park, south of St. Clair West, and west of Victoria Park Ave) only four homes are currently listed.
-For now, as three of the four homes listed are $699,000, let’s use that as our benchmark example.
+In doing a quick property search for detached homes under $1,200,000 in Toronto (east of High Park, south of St. Clair West, and west of Victoria Park Ave) only a handful of homes are currently listed.
+For now, as three of the four homes listed are $1,100,000, let’s use that as our benchmark example.

 The next step, of course, is to tear down the house.
 You’ll want to have a builder hired ahead of this phase in order to consult on ways to save money with what you already have.
 Depending on the floor plan of the existing house, you’ll want to consider preserving the foundation and maybe part of the frame of the house.

-Generally speaking, when it comes to budgeting for the tear down of the house, you’re looking at about $20,000.
+Generally speaking, when it comes to budgeting for the teardown of the house, you’re looking at about $20,000 and up.

 When it comes to building a house in Toronto, the prices are broken down at a price per square foot cost.
-The cost per square foot to build a house in Toronto starts at about $150 per square foot to $250 per square foot.
+The cost per square foot to build a house in Toronto starts at about $400 per square foot or more.

-If you’re building a 1500 square foot home, the price would range from $225,000 to $375,000 depending on the per square foot cost bracket you choose.
-For luxury homes, your cost per per square foot to build a house in Toronto will be closer to $350 or $400.
+If you’re building a ≥1500-square foot home, the price would range from $600,000 and up depending on the per square foot cost bracket you choose.
+For luxury homes, your cost per square foot to build a house in Toronto will be closer to $600 per square foot and up.
 Just keep in mind, you get what you pay for.
 High-end materials will lead to a higher price per square foot.

 What’s Included in the Per Square Foot Cost

-Regardless of whether you choose to build a house at $150 per square foot or $250 per square foot, included in that calculation are:
+Regardless of whether you choose to build a house at $400 per square foot or $550 per square foot, typically included in that calculation are: